deborahbrouwer/openqa-containers/README.md

 # The openqa-reverse-proxy

 Use the reverse-proxy container to expose standard HTTP and HTTPS ports.
 It is the only container that needs to be run as root.
-It's not necessary to run this container if you're running this locally or without ssl/tls certificates and can use non-priviledged ports instead.
+It's not necessary to run this container if you're running this locally or without ssl/tls certificates and can use non-privileged ports instead.